Windows OS Hub

 • Linux

-Windows OS Hub / Windows Server 2016 / Configuring RDP/RDS Sessions Limits (Timeouts) on Windows
+Windows OS Hub / Windows 10 / Configuring RDP/RDS Sessions Limits (Timeouts) on Windows

 Configuring RDP/RDS Sessions Limits (Timeouts) on Windows

-By default, when a user closes the RDP/RDS session window in a terminal client (mstsc.exe, RDCMan or Remote Desktop HTML5 web client) by simply clicking the cross in the top right corner without logging off, his session goes into disconnected mode.
-In this mode, all apps, open files and windows are still running on a remote desktop server and consuming resources.
+When a user closes the RDP/RDS session window in a terminal client (mstsc.exe, RDCMan or Remote Desktop HTML5 web client) by simply clicking the cross in the top right corner without logging off, his session goes from active to a disconnected mode.
+In this mode, all apps, open documents, and windows are still running on a Remote Desktop computer and consuming system resources.

 By default, a user’s RDP session in Windows may stay in the disconnected state until terminated by the user or administrator, or until the computer is restarted.
-It is quite convenient, since a user may any time connect to his old remote desktop session and go on working with running programs or open files.
+It is quite convenient, since a user may any time connect to his previous remote desktop session and continue working with running apps and open files.

 disconnected user session on rds host